ostadabbas/An-Efficient-3D-Synthetic-Model-Generation-Pipeline/README.md

 Or it can also be viewed using either online version of [meshlab-online](http://www.meshlabjs.net/) or you can download [meshlab on local machine](https://www.meshlab.net/#download).
 For more detail on how to import a point cloud in meshlab please look at the instructions found [here](http://www.heritagedoc.pt/doc/Meshlab_Tutorial_iitd.pdf)

+## Post-Processing

+##Citation

+If you use the code or use part of it, we would appreciate if you could support us by citing our work using: